-Apropos of Presidents’ Day, I wanted to do an article on fictional presidents from television and movies.
-Compiling a list of everyone who has played the President would be excruciating – not to mention redundant – so I decided on writing about just the women and minority presidents.
-Now that Obama is President, the idea of a woman or minority candidate winning the presidential election has become a reality.
+Ever since Obama has been President, the idea of a woman or minority candidate winning the presidential election is not only a reality, it’s becoming more and more likely.
 The thing is, in the movies and on TV, minority and women presidents have held office well before Obama even decided to run.
 Here’s a list of ten women and minority presidents from television and movies.
-If you’re off today, enjoy yourself!

 President Laura Roslin – Battlestar Galactica